Volusia County

 The contractor must submit the following:

-• An initial application in the FORWARD portal which has been reviewed and approved to proceed.
+• An initial application in the FORWARD portal that has been reviewed and approved to proceed.

-• A copy of the inspection report issued by the county health department showing satisfactory completion of the work
+• A copy of the inspection report issued by the Florida Department of Health in Volusia County showing satisfactory completion of the work

 • Any other documentation requested by the County to substantiate performance.

 The County will not process the invoice until all documentation required above is received and approved.
-Contractor will receive payment within 4 -6 weeks after approval of installation.
-Please email Denise Colflesh, with the Volusia County Finance Office at dcolflesh@volusia.org for questions regarding approved payments.
+The contractor will receive payment within four to six weeks after approval of installation.
+Please email Denise Colflesh, Volusia County Environmental Management, at dcolflesh@volusia.org with questions regarding approved payments.

-This Program is limited in funding from the State and will conclude when funding is no longer available or by contract end date, whichever comes first.
+This program is limited in funding from the State of Florida and will conclude when funding is no longer available or by contract end date, whichever comes first.

 Volusia County Environmental Management